Meituan-Dianping/Robust/README.md

 # AutoPatch

-AutoPatch will generate patch for Robust automatically.You just need to fellow below steps to genrate patches.
+AutoPatch will generate patch for Robust automatically.
+You just need to fellow below steps to genrate patches.
 For more details please visit website http://tech.meituan.com/android_autopatch.html

 # Steps